BarneyCode/wonderlabz-developer-assessment/README.md

 # Assumptions
 1. We should have a CASH account to have the corresponding cash deposits or cash withdrawals in the system.
 2. The System is a full backed service accessed via REST endpoints.
 3. CIF is customer identification Number and should be unique for each customer and is the first 5 digits of a customer account.
-(NB logic to autoincrement not implement)
+(NB logic to autoincrement not yet implemented)
     a.
 Savings account (has trailing 0000)
     b.
 Current account (has trailing 1111)
 4. The data.sql has been added to the resources path to add cash account foe development purposes.
 5. When creating a customer each account must be initialized with an initial balance

     a.
 Savings account initial must be 1000.00.
     b.
 Current is not required.
 Pass 0.0 as initial deposit if there is no initial deposit.

 # Testing the API with Postman
 There is a publicly accessible Collection which implements all methods below.